julienrf/resilience/README.md

 # Description

-This repository contains server-side and client-side libraries for writing resilient Web applications:
+This repository contains server-side and client-side libraries for writing resilient Web applications (namely applications that support offline mode):

 - a Scala library handling client/server synchronization from the server-side,
 - a Scala library to store an event log in a MongoDB database,